arysoftplay/-rySubRipper/README.md

 several minutes and scenes where you have to interact or fix every subtitle.
 Ripping a 20-minute episode can take a few working hours.

-Since new version 1.3 has two OCR running modes + a non OCR mode:
+Since version 1.3 @rySubRipper has two OCR running modes + a non OCR mode:
 - Interactive (learning mode): the original working mode.
 It’s the mode that you need to use to teach the machine the characters.
 It’s also possible to work all the time in this mode so you make only one pass to get a readable subtitle.
 However, it’s a more consuming user time.